-The first panel of the Cordoba Forum included presentations by Nedal Alteneiji, from the Zayed House of Islamic Culture in the United Arab Emirates, and Francesc Xavier Marín Torné, PhD in Philosophy from Ramón Llull University, who explained the spirituality of fidelity to the legacy of Abraham.
-Dr. María Ángeles Gallego, senior scientist at the Institute of Languages and Cultures of the Mediterranean and Near East of the CSIC, was the moderator.
+The first panel of the Cordoba Forum featured presentations by Nedal Alteneiji of the Zayed House of Islamic Culture in the United Arab Emirates and Francesc Xavier Marn Torné, PhD in Philosophy from Ramón Llull University, who discussed the spirituality of Abraham’s fidelity.
+The moderator was Dr. Mara ngeles Gallego, senior scientist at the CSIC’s Institute of Languages and Cultures of the Mediterranean and Near East.

-Dr. Francesc Xavier Marín Torné dedicated his lecture to the figure of Abraham, half historical and half myth, considered by the three monotheistic religions as their father in faith.
+Dr. Francesc Xavier Marín Torné dedicated his lecture to the figure of Abraham, who is considered by the three monotheistic religions to be their spiritual father.

-The doctor also highlighted the fact that Abraham is an immigrant: “He is always on the move, facing difficulties with the strength of God.
-It is a lesson to be learned: life is ephemeral, we are passing through, but faith in God encourages us to continue.
-He, who was neither Christian, nor Jew, nor Muslim, was recognized as a patriarch by the three religions.”.
+The doctor also emphasised Abraham’s status as an immigrant: “He is always on the move, facing difficulties with God’s strength.
+It is a lesson to be learned: life is fleeting, and we are passing through, but faith in God encourages us to keep going.
+He was recognised as a patriarch by all three religions despite the fact that he was neither Christian, Jew, nor Muslim”..